playablefactoryAdmin/studio-docs/misc/audio/audio.md

 ## Usage

-In vars.js file set <b>enableAudio: true</b> (in future versions this will be set as true in default).
+Open the settings panel, under the general tab set Enable Audio to true. (in future versions this will be set as true in default).

 To play an imported sound use: